The capital is Zagreb; it covers an area of 247 square miles (641 square kilometres) and had a population of 803,900 in 2018.

 Croatia is ranked 4th in the world for alcohol consumption per capita.

 Croatians live for an average of 78.07 years (2018).

 It is thought that the necktie is a Croatian invention, with the Croatian military first wearing knotted neckties in the 1600’s!

 There are nearly as many Croatians living outside of the country as there are living in the country.

 If you want to call a friend in Croatia, you’ll need to use the international country code: +385.

 Dalmatia Sea, Croatia

-Do you know any interesting facts about Croatia that we’ve missed?
+Do you know any interesting or fun facts about Croatia that we’ve missed?
 Share them here in the comments section below!